Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Well, y’know.
 I’m not used to boys turning me down."

 He sighed.
-"Look, it’s not that… I mean, I’m not…"
+"Look, it’s not that...
+I mean, I’m not..."

 "Chill."
 She turned fully around to look at him, then sat down beside him and gave him a hug.
 "If you don’t think of me that way, that’s fine.
 I promise."